JackInSightsV2/Encode-Hackathon-April-2025/backend/app/api/README.md

 Ideally the gateway would have more secure auth and would allow the endpoint to pass directly back to the client application.

-We didn't have enough time to brainstorm how this could be hosted (decentralised) on the blockchain.
+We didn't have enough time to brainstorm how this could be hosted (decentralised) on the blockchain if it could be at all.